satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 challenges of such an open review system.
 When implemented on a large scale, we expect that individual bias and selfish motives would be washed out by the efforts of numerous reviewers.
-For published articles that garner overwhelming feedback, we could best deliver the information
+For published articles that garner overwhelming feedback, it could make it impossible to extract relevant, interesting and constructive criticism.
+While social technologies (stackoverflow and mathoverflow)

-by: assigning certain reviewers as moderators for different components of the article, restricting the number of reviewers to those solicited from a pool of experts, or conducting a preliminary review consisting of a limited and expedited review process prior to the full and open review as we propose.
+we could best deliver the information by: assigning certain reviewers as moderators for different components of the article, restricting the number of reviewers to those solicited from a pool of experts, or conducting a preliminary review consisting of a limited and expedited review process prior to the full and open review as we propose.

 SPAM!